-After the meal I went for a walk along Ruamjit Road, which ran along the beach front.
+After the meal, I went for a walk along Ruamjit Road, which ran along the beach front.
 There wasn’t really much going on, the bars were open, but they weren’t doing so much in trade.
 I walked up a road that was littered with guesthouses and bars.
-Every bar had more escort girls than they had drinkers, ‘hello you want drink,’ ‘hello can we get you a drink.’
-The way they carried on you’d think I was desperate for alcohol, but they were desperate for customers.
+Every bar had more escort girls than they had drinkers, ‘hello you want drink,’ ‘hello we got you a drink.’
+The way they carried on you’d think I was desperate for alcohol, but actually, they were desperate for customers.

 I decided to head back for an early night, my body was beckoning for sleep.